fkalai/FloatButtonToScroll/README.md

   floatButtonToScroll.setTargetView(view: view)
 ```
 **Note**: `floatButtonToScroll.setTargetView(view: view)` should be called after setting verticalAlignment and horizontalAlignment otherwise the FloatButtonToScroll will be set with the default constraints.
 You can set the FloatButtonToScroll example inside UIViewController's  on `viewWillAppear()`, `viewDidAppear()` or `viewDidLoad()` function.
-Also **remember** that the button at the first time its alpha is 0, so you have to expect that you will not show it anywhere in the screen.
+Also **remember** that the button at the first time its alpha is 0, so you have to expect that you will not show it anywhere on your screen.

 ### Supported initializations
 There are three type of init() supported.